2018 SDP Award

 Dual Play makes sharing TV possible by allowing full screen display of two different visual contents, each can only be seen if wearing the corresponding glasses.

 - Screen contents of two independent iPads are sent to a laptop wirelessly via iOS's AirPlay feature.

-- Program runs on the same laptop that is receiving screen contents from the iPads.
+- Reflector 3 receives screen contents from the iPads.

-- Merged video is then displayed on polarized 3D TV through HDMI, and each side is transmitted through clockwise or counterclockwise polarization.
+- Merged video is then displayed on polarized 3D TV through HDMI, and each input is transmitted through clockwise or counterclockwise polarization.

 Special 3D TV Glasses:

 - Different from typical polarized 3D glasses, where the lenses filters different polarizations, our special 3D glasses have both lenses filtering the same polarized light.

 - Each pair of glasses can filter out one of the two sources.